Minnetonka Muskie Stocking Study

 Substitutions of year-old ("yearling") muskies for fingerlings, when necessary, have been based on a ratio of 1 yearling per 3 fingerlings, since yearlings are a year older and up to 10 inches larger than fingerlings.
 This recommended "replacement ratio" has not been confirmed by studies or field evidence.

 To test the validity of the 3:1 fingerling-to-yearling ratio, MN DNR, Twin Cities Chapter of Muskies, Inc., and Hugh C. Becker Foundation started a project to track survival and performance of fingerling and yearling muskie stocked into three Twin Cities-area lakes-- Minnetonka, White Bear, and Bald Eagle.
 Lake Minnetonka had 1,214 fingerlings and 372 yearlings stocked in 2009, 1,200 fingerlings : 88 yearlings stocked in 2011, and 1,200 fingerlings : 215 yearlings stocked in 2012.
 The two northeastern metro lakes were stocked in 2008, 2010, and 2011.
 Some of these fish were purchased with Becker Foundation funds.

-MN DNR Fisheries has also tracked fish during its surveys and via public reports of tagged and/or fin-clipped muskies.
+MN DNR Fisheries has and will continue to monitor these fish during surveys and via public reports of tagged and/or fin-clipped muskies.
 As fish become larger, tagged muskies will be tracked by volunteers providing increased fishing effort.
 Results from DNR sampling, tag/clip reports, and targeted fishing will help determine which number-size combinations of stocked muskies yielded the best returns.